 The section below contains actions that you are responsible for as a student at UMass Dartmouth on an F-1 visa.
-To make the information clear, we have simplified it and provded a link with more detailed information on a separate page.
+To make the information clear, we have simplified it.
+For more detailed information: visit F-1 Visa Regulations Details

 The most important thing for you to know is that you should contact the International Student & Scholar Center if you are unsure about any of the regulations or procedures that affect your F-1 status.

 Things you must always do as an international student